🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 In simple terms, margin calls are requests for more money.
 FINRA rules require the maintenance margin to be at least 25% of the total value of margin securities.
 If an investor is subject to a margin call, they’ll have to sell assets or deposit more money to reach their maintenance margin and continue trading.

+Futures are derivative financial contracts, in which there’s an agreement to buy or sell a particular security at a specific price on a future date.
 In futures trading, mark to market is used to price contracts at the end of the trading day.
-Adjustments are made to reflect the day’s profits or losses, based on the closing price at settlement.
 These adjustments affect the cash balance showing in a futures account, which in turn may affect an investor’s ability to meet margin maintenance requirements.

 Mark-to-Market Example